How ‘Traditional’ Braces Stack Up

 Alternatives to Traditional Braces

-Other options to straighten teeth.
+Other options to straighten teeth

 If you have specific medical needs involving braces, or you have teeth that are greatly misaligned, traditional braces will usually work better for you than other options.
 It all depends on your particular case.

-With so many teeth-straightening options in 2022, it’s worth your time to explore what will work for you.
-Get an assessment from an aligner company to determine if you are a good fit for their product.
+If you think aligners are right for you, get an assessment from an aligner company to determine if you are a good fit for their product.
 This generally involves taking impressions of your teeth at home.
 A professional will then assess your teeth and conclude if aligners can work well for you.

 Disclaimer: This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to serve as dental or other professional health advice and is not intended to be used for diagnosis or treatment of any condition or symptom.
 You should consult a dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.